Humphrey Stafford, 1st Duke of Buckingham: Early career

 Although Stafford received a reduced inheritance, as the historian Carol Rawcliffe has put it, "fortunes were still to be made in the French wars".
 Stafford assumed the profession of arms.
 He fought with Henry V during the 1420 campaign in France and was knighted on 22 April the following year.
 On 31 August 1422, while campaigning, Henry V contracted dysentery and died.
 Stafford was present at his death and joined the entourage that returned to England with the royal corpse.
 When Stafford was later asked by the royal council if the King had left any final instructions regarding the governance of Normandy, he claimed that he had been too upset at the time to be able to remember.
 Stafford was still a minor, but parliament soon granted him livery of his father's estate, allowing him full possession.
 The grant was based on Stafford's claim that the King had orally promised him this before dying.
 The grant did not require him to pay a fee into the Exchequer, as was normal.

 The new king, Henry VI, was still only a baby, so the lords decided that the dead King's brothers—John, Duke of Bedford and Humphrey, Duke of Gloucester—would have to be prominent in this minority government.
 Bedford, it was decided, would rule as regent in France, while Gloucester would be chief councillor (although not protector) in England.
 Stafford became a member of the new royal council on its formation.
 It first met in November 1422 and Stafford was to be an assiduous attender for the next three years.
 Gloucester repeatedly claimed the title of Protector based on his relationship to the dead King.
 By 1424, the rivalry between him and his uncle Henry Beaufort, Bishop of Winchester—as de facto head of council—had become an outright conflict.
 Although Stafford seems to have personally favoured the interests of Gloucester in the latter's struggle for supremacy over Beaufort, Stafford attempted to be a moderating influence.
-For example, in October 1425, the Archbishop of Canterbury, the Portuguese Duke of Coimbra and Stafford helped to negotiate an end to a burst of violence that had erupted in London between followers of the two rivals.
+For example, in October 1425, Archbishop of Canterbury Henry Chichele, Peter, Duke of Coimbra and Stafford helped to negotiate an end to a burst of violence that had erupted in London between followers of the two rivals.
 In 1428, when Gloucester again demanded an increase in his power, Stafford was one of the councillors who personally signed a strong statement to the effect that Gloucester's position had been formulated six years earlier, would not change now, and that in any case, the King would attain his majority within a few years.
-Stafford was also chosen by the council to inform Beaufort—now a Cardinal—that he was to absent himself from Windsor until it was decided if he could carry out his traditional duty of Prelate to the Order of the Garter now that the Pope had promoted him.
+Stafford was also chosen by the council to inform Beaufort—now a Cardinal—that he was to absent himself from Windsor until it was decided if he could carry out his traditional duty of Prelate to the Order of the Garter now that Pope Martin V had promoted him.